-Mr. Bobb was nominated to the Board as an LSB Funding nominee under the Amended Board Representation and Standstill Agreement.
-Mr. Bobb's extensive financial background and corporate investment and advisory experience, among other factors, led the Board to conclude that he should serve as a director.
+Mr. B. Golsen serves as a Golsen Designee under the Amended Board Representation and Standstill Agreement.
+Mr. B. Golsen's extensive experience and his in-depth of knowledge and understanding of the businesses in which we operate, and his demonstrated leadership skills within the Company, among other factors, led the Board to conclude that he should serve as a director.

-Jack E. Golsen, age 89, has been a director of the Company since he founded it in 1969.
-His term will expire in 2019.
+Jack E. Golsen, age 90, has been a director of the Company since he founded it in 1969.
+His current term expires in 2020.
 Mr. J. Golsen is our Chairman Emeritus and the founder of the Company.
 He served as the Executive Chairman of the Company's Board from January 2015 until January 2018 and as the Company's Chairman of the Board and Chief Executive Officer from 1969 until 2014, as well as the Company's President from 1969 until 2004.
 In 1996, he was inducted into the Oklahoma Commerce and Industry Hall of Honor as one of Oklahoma's leading industrialists.
 Mr. Golsen is a Trustee of Oklahoma City University and has served on its Finance Committee for many years.
 During his career, he acquired or started the companies which formed the Company.
 He has served on the boards of insurance companies, several banks, including Oklahoma's largest bank at the time, and was Board Chairman of Equity Bank for Savings N.A., which was formerly owned by the Company.
 In 1972, he was recognized nationally as the person who prevented a widespread collapse of the Wall Street investment banking industry.
 Refer to The Second Crash by Charles Ellis, five other books and Fortune Magazine.
-Mr. Golsen has a Bachelor of Science degree from the University of New Mexico.
+Mr. Golsen has a Bachelor of Science degree from the University of New Mexico and studied at Tufts College and Boston University.